arc-eng/cli-demo/step-by-step-plan/README.md

 ╭────────────────────────────────────────── Result ───────────────────────────────────────────╮
 │                                                                                             │
 │  • Read PR #196                                                                             │
-│  • Created a new PR title: "✨ Add Sentry Integration to PR Pilot"                          │ │  • Updated the PR description to explain the purpose of the integration and the changes     │ │    made                                                                                     │ │                                                                                             │
+│  • Created a new PR title: "✨ Add Sentry Integration to Arcane Engine"                          │ │  • Updated the PR description to explain the purpose of the integration and the changes     │ │    made                                                                                     │ │                                                                                             │